Mixed-Integer Programming for the ROADEF/EURO 2020 challenge: Constraint generation method

 \section{Constraint generation method}

-The above formulation as a mixed-integer linear problem, while complete, is not efficient.
+Another limitation of the mixed-integer linear formulation is its size.
 The model of the quantile function introduces one binary variable and one indicator constraint for each element of the population.
-For the RTE challenge, the indicator constraints involve one variable per intervention for multiple timesteps, making the model grow even faster.
+For the problem at hand, this formulation is repeated for each timestep, making the model grow even faster.
 This repeated subproblem is a natural target for decomposition methods.